Ayomisco/Ayomisco/README.md

  -->

 - 👋 Hi!
 I'm Ayomide Francis - Akinlolu (Ayomisco)
-- 🔭 I'm a skillful professional Web Developer with expertise in robust programming languages such as HTML, CSS, JavaScript, PHP, Python and Django
+- 🔭 I'm a Junior Software with expertise in robust programming languages such as HTML, CSS, JavaScript, PHP, Python and Django
 - 🌱 I’m currently learning ReactJS
 - 👯 I’m looking to collaborate on ...
-- 👨‍💻 All of my projects are available at [My Portfolio]()
+- 👨‍💻 All of my projects are available at [My Portfolio](https://ayomideportfolio.herokuapp.com/)

 <!-- - 🤔 I’m looking for help with ... -->